 - I. The end of the period for which premium for the Covered Dependent's coverage is not paid, subject to the Grace Period; - II.
 The premium due date following the date a Covered Dependent Child ceases to be an Eligible Dependent as defined in this Group Policy; - III.
-The date the Covered Employee's coverage terminates under this Group Policy, subject to Dependent Continuation provision in this section; - IV.
-The premium due date following the date We receive the Covered Employee's written request to terminate the Covered Dependent's coverage under this Group Policy; or - V. The date the Covered Dependent enrolls for Medicare.
+The date the Covered Employee's coverage terminates under this Group Policy, subject to Dependent Continuation provision in this section; or - IV.
+The premium due date following the date We receive the Covered Employee's written request to terminate the Covered Dependent's coverage under this Group Policy,